The Land of Hope (2012 film)

 The Land of Hope (希望の国, Kibō no Kuni) is a 2012 Japanese film directed by Sion Sono.
 Following a nuclear accident, nearby residents are forced to evacuate.
 A pregnant evacuee fears that she is still at risk from radiation even in her new location, while her in-laws refuse to leave their home.

 Plot

 An earthquake hits Japan causing a nuclear power plant to explode.
-In a small village fictitiously called Nagashima, a couple of farmers lead a most peaceful existence and cling to their property despite the instructions of the authorities who define a security perimeter cutting the locality in two.
+In a small village in the fictitious Nagashima prefecture, a couple of farmers lead a most peaceful existence and cling to their property despite the instructions of the authorities who define a security perimeter cutting the locality in two.
 Son and daughter-in-law leave for another village, where Izumi, the young wife, discovers that she is going to give birth to a child.
 A film evoking the nuclear disaster in Fukushima on March 11, 2011.